 - Going with such a small amount of lift keeps most of the factory suspension geometry – your suspension will perform as it was designed to, yet your upgraded components will give you excellent performance

-- The handling and ride will not degrade – in fact, both handing and ride may improve
+- The handling and ride will not degrade – in fact, both handling and ride may improve if you purchase some new shocks to go along with your new coilover kit.

-- Mostly stock vehicles with only mild lifts, new coilovers, new rear leaf packs complete the Baja 1000 every year
+- Mostly stock vehicles with only mild lifts complete the Baja 1000 every year…your Tacoma (most trucks, in fact) is quite capable in the stock configuration.

 However, a lot of people aren’t satisfied with 1.5″ of lift.
 While some of these people are looking for better off-road performance (improved clearance, bigger tires), a lot of these people just want to go BIG.
 Whatever you buy, the most important thing is to match your intended use with your lift kit.
 Buying a spacer lift and then jumping your truck off sand dunes is going to cost you a lot of money, but buying a set of coilovers for your strictly pavement truck is a waste of money too.